 Insert the following after P106L7:

+The Comeback Delay field indicates when the EDMG STA transmitting this element will be ready with MIMO BF feedback.
+The encoding of this field is defined in Table 11.

 Change the following at P106L8:

 The MIMO FBCK-TYPE field is defined in Figure 64.
+This field is reserved when the Comeback Delay field is set to a non-zero value.

 10.39.9.2.2 SU-MIMO beamforming